GFDRR/rdl-website/project.md

   block: text-1
   headline: The Objective
   headline-description: 'Improving disaster resilience through better risk information '
-  content: "<h4>The overarching goal of the RDL project is to improve the quality
+  content: "<p>The overarching goal of the RDL project is to improve the quality and
-    and effectiveness of the world’s risk information by making the underlying data easier to work with.
-The immediate focus is the data needs of risk assessment, with the knowledge that the solutions we develop here will be valuable to many members of the DRM community.</h4>"
+    effectiveness of the world’s risk information by making the underlying data easier to work with.
+The immediate focus is the data needs of risk assessment, with the knowledge that the solutions we develop here will be valuable to many members of the DRM community.</p>"
 - template: text-1
   block: text-1
   headline: Development reports